brody192/locomotive/README.md

     The hostname is generated when connecting a new source; choose HTTP.

-    You can also find the hostname in source configuration.
+    You can also find the hostname in the source configuration.

 - `LOCOMOTIVE_ADDITIONAL_HEADERS` - `Authorization=Bearer <TOKEN>`

     The token is generated when connecting a new source; choose HTTP.

-    You can also find the token in source configuration.
+    You can also find the token in the source configuration.

     </br>